nesevis/exhaust/docs/EXECUTE-contract-testing.md

 ## The shape of a contract

-A contract has three required parts: a system under test, commands that operate on it, and invariants that must always hold.
+A contract has four required parts: a system under test, commands that operate on it, invariants that must always hold, and a `failureDescription()` method that supplies diagnostic state for failure reports.
 Optionally, you can maintain a reference model alongside the SUT that commands update in lockstep, so invariants can compare the two.

 ```swift
 @Test func stackBehavesCorrectly() async {